 Nowadays, thanks to the rise of digital technologies, anyone with a smartphone can learn ASL if they are interested.
 Apps such as ASL Coach, ASL: Fingerspelling, and Marlee Signs offer both students and teachers interactive means to study.
 Interpreters now accompany Presidential addresses, and globally an increasing number of both news and regular TV shows are supported by sign language practitioners.
 Dedicated and seriously impressive ASL pros have gone viral for accompanying rap superstars like Kendrick Lamar and some of the heaviest bands on the planet (NSFW).

 Now that we’ve explored the birth of ASL, and how it’s used in the modern world, let’s take a look at some basic signing.
 Although there is no international sign language, just as there is no international spoken language, there are a few signs that are widely understood across the world, and particularly in the West.
-Here are a few of those key signs:
+Here are a few of those key signs and the corresponding words for them:

 The evolution of ASL and the manner in which it's been adopted into wider society is a testament to the modern educational system and the leaps and bounds society has made into being a more inclusive place.
 It's truly the story of how one man's kindness and curiosity helped change not only the lives of millions over the years but also the world as a whole.